 - Non-Cost Project Revisions

-The project manager may propose changes to the project proposal.
+After proposal elections, the project manager may propose changes to the project proposal.
 These changes may be implemented if they do not entail cost increases and if the Wyrick Commission approves the changes.
 The Commission shall not approve changes that substantially alter the original intent or purpose of the project.